endurantgames/cosmiclegends/src/glossary.md

 :   A facet of a hero.
 Describes how much the hero likes to solve problems by hiding their motives or actions from others. (*Subtlety* in Harmony Drive.)

 Nova Power Words
-:   Two Power Words that are available to the hero after they have marked off every item in their Motivations.
+:   Two Power Words that are available to the hero after they have marked off every item in their Ideals.
 These can be anything - the player can write whatever they like. (*Signature Spell Pieces* in Harmony Drive.)

 One-Shot
 :   A game session that isn't part of an ongoing story.

 Open Door
 :   A safety tool that promises any player can step away from the game table if they need to.

+Opportunity
+:   The lesson or event that's central to a Storyline, chosen by the Spotlight hero's player. (*Lesson* in Harmony Drive.)

 Outwit
 :   A Goal that could resolve a Crisis through tricking, persuasing, or controlling the source of the Crisis. (*Redirect* in Harmony Drive.)